DanGoss4394/git_homework/homework.md

-x Swap back to your stash-practice branch x Bring back your stashed changes x Don't forget to clear your stash x Finsh your console log by logging
-- Add, commit and push that up to github
-- Merge the stash-practice to your master branch on GitHub
-- Make sure to pull all the changes to the master branch locally
-- Make sure you get rid of all branches online and locally except the master branch
+x Swap back to your stash-practice branch x Bring back your stashed changes x Don't forget to clear your stash x Finsh your console log by logging 'it works' x Add, commit and push that up to github x Merge the stash-practice to your master branch on GitHub x Make sure to pull all the changes to the master branch locally x Make sure you get rid of all branches online and locally except the master branch

 ### Merge Conflict